eser/stack/fp/README.md

 ### mapObject(instance, predicate)

-creates a new object with the results of calling a provided function on every element in the calling object.
+transforms each property in an object using a provided predicate function (`predicateFn`).

 ```js
 import { mapObject } from "$cool/fp/map-object.ts";